andrew-hutch2/real-time-digit-detection-cuda/camera/retraining/README.md

 make workflow-status

 # 7. Test the new model
-make test-camera
+python3 camera.py
 ```

 Your retrained model will be saved as `bin/retrained_model_best.bin` and should show improved accuracy on your camera data!
+The camera system will automatically use the latest model weights.